The PAU Survey: a new constraint on galaxy formation models using the observed colour redshift relation: Theoretical model and observational dataset

 \subsection{The PAU Survey}

 We test the \galf lightcone against the Physics of the Accelerating Universe Survey (PAUS).
-PAUS was carried out using PAUCam \citep{padilla19}, a camera that was mounted on the William Hershel Telescope (WHT) on La Palma, Spain.
-PAUS is a novel imaging survey, with the key feature being the $40$ narrow-band filters of width $130$\AA\,, covering the wavelength range from $4500$\AA\, to $8500$\AA\,, spaced by $100$\AA\, (see fig. 1 in \citealt{Renard:2022}).
-The 40 PAUS narrow bands overlap the wavelength range covered by the CFHTLenS $g$, $r$ and $i$ broad band filters \citep{Erben:2013}, as shown in fig.~1 of \cite{stothert18} and \cite{Renard:2022}.
+PAUS was carried out using PAUCam \citep{padilla19}, a camera that was mounted on the William Hershel Telescope (WHT) in La Palma, Spain.
+PAUS is a novel imaging survey, with the key feature being the $40$ narrow-band filters of width $130$\AA\, covering the wavelength range from $4500$\AA\, to $8500$\AA\,, spaced by $100$\AA\, (see fig. 1 in \citealt{Renard:2022}).
+The 40 PAUS narrow bands overlap the wavelength range covered by the CFHTLenS $g$, $r$ and $i$ broadband filters \citep{Erben:2013}, as shown in fig.~1 of \cite{stothert18} and \cite{Renard:2022}.
 The narrow bands are particularly important when estimating photometric redshifts.
-The precision that PAUS can achieve is intermediate between that which can typically be achieved with a handful of broad band filters and that obtained with spectroscopy in a large-scale structure survey, in which case the spectral resolution and exposure time are chosen to maximise the number of redshifts that can be measured. \cite{eriksen19} report an error of $\sigma_z = (z_{\rm{photo}}-z_{\rm{spec}})/(1+z_{\rm{spec}}) \sim 0.0037$ when selecting the `best' $50$ per cent of the PAUS photometric redshifts in the COSMOS field limited at $i_{\rm AB}=22.5$.
+The precision that PAUS can achieve is intermediate between that which can typically be achieved with a handful of broadband filters and that obtained with spectroscopy in a large-scale structure survey, in which case the spectral resolution and exposure time are chosen to maximise the number of redshifts that can be measured. \cite{eriksen19} report an error of $\sigma_z = (z_{\rm{photo}}-z_{\rm{spec}})/(1+z_{\rm{spec}}) \sim 0.0037$ when selecting the `best' $50$ per cent of the PAUS photometric redshifts in the COSMOS field limited at $i_{\rm AB}=22.5$.
 PAUS observations are available for the CFHTLenS wide fields: W1, W3 and W4, and the W2 field which corresponds to the Kilo Degree Survey (KiDS) \citep{Kuijken:2019}.
 For this study, we have decided to use the largest fields in PAUS which are W1, covering $13.71$ deg$^2$ and W3 covering $24.27$ deg$^2$ (giving a total of $37.98$ deg$^2$).
-We note that improved estimates of the photometric redshifts in PAUS have been produced in a series of papers \citep{Eriksen2020,alarcon21,cabayol21}.
+We use photometric redshifts estimated using the BCNZ2 code following the approach taken by \cite{eriksen19}.
+We note that improved estimates of the photometric redshifts in PAUS have also been produced in a series of papers \citep{Eriksen2020,alarcon21,cabayol21,david23}.